Stelios Pozatzidis

-Stelios Pozatzidis (Στέλιος Ποζατζίδης; born 24 June 1994) is a Greek professional footballer who plays as a left-back for Super League 2 club Athens Kallithea.
+Stelios Pozatzidis (Στέλιος Ποζατζίδης; born 24 June 1994) is a Greek professional footballer who plays as a left-back.

 Career

 Born in Thessaloniki, Pozatzidis came through the academy at PAOK, making his first team debut at age 20 in August 2014.
 He would make five Super League 1 appearances in the 2014/15 season before moving on from his hometown club.

 After gaining experience in a series of short stints at Panionios, Kalamaria, Kalloni, and Lamia, Pozatzidis would become a regular starter for the first time in his career in the 2017/18 season, splitting the season between Karditsa and Panserraikos.

-In summer 2018, Pozatzidis signed for Platanias, and he would be a key player in the team that made a run for promotion in 2018/19, ultimately finishing in second place and losing 3-2 on aggregate to Super League 1 club OFI Crete in a promotion-relegation playoff.
+In summer 2018, Pozatzidis signed for Platanias, and he would be a key player in the team that made a run for promotion in 2018/19, ultimately finishing in second place and losing 3-2 on aggregate to Super League 1 club OFI in a promotion-relegation play-off.

 Pozatzidis spent two seasons at Platanias followed by two seasons at Ergotelis, before joining Kifisia last summer.

-In the 2022/23 season, Pozatzidis made 16 appearances (13 starts) as Kifisia edged out AKFC by one point to achieve promotion to the first division.
+In the 2022/23 season, Pozatzidis made 16 appearances (13 starts) as A.E.
+Kifisia edged out AKFC by one point to achieve promotion to the first division.

-In July 2023, Pozatzidis signed with Athens Kallithea FC.
+In July 2023, Pozatzidis signed with Athens Kallithea.